stemount/canopy-apidocs/README.md

 ## Requesting Your Credentials

 Credentials are provided on request by Canopy to yourselves.
-Please speak to your account manager here.
+Please speak to your account manager here to obtain the details for the environments.

 ## Requesting an API Token

 You need to request an API token to make calls to the Canopy API.
 In order to do this you need to:

 1. Generate a payload using the clientId from the credentials you have been sent.
 The example here uses Javascript: